argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 An Argilla user is defined by the following fields:

 - `username`: The username used as login for Argilla's Webapp.
-- `first_name`: The user's first name
+- `first_name`: The user's first name.
-- `last_name` (optional): The user's last name
+- `last_name` (optional): The user's last name.
 - `role`: The user's role in Argilla.
 Available roles are: "admin" and "annotator".
-Only "admin" users can create and delete workspaces and datasets
+Only "admin" users can create and delete workspaces and datasets, and change the dataset settings, like the labeling schema.
-- `workspaces` : The workspaces where the user has read and write access (both from the Webapp and the Python client).
-If this field is not defined the user will be a super-user and have access to all datasets in the instance.
-If this field is set to an empty list `[]` the user will only have access to her user workspace.
+- `workspaces`: The workspaces where the user has read and write access (both from the UI and the Python client).
 Read more about workspaces and users below.
 - `api_key`: The API key to interact with Argilla API, mainly through the Python client but also via HTTP for advanced users.
 It is automatically generated when a user is created.

 ### `Workspace`

 A workspace is a "space" inside your Argilla instance where authorized users can collaborate.
-It is accessible through the UI and the Python client:
+It is accessible through the UI and the Python client.

-- `Workspace`: Where one or several users have read/write access.

-A user is given access to a workspace by including the name of the workspace in the list of workspaces defined by the `workspaces` field. **Users with no defined workspaces field are super-users** and have access and right to all datasets.
+You can assign users to workspaces when you create a new user, or by using the proper API endpoint.
+"Admin" users can access to ALL defined workspaces

 ### Python client